K2E7/CS4172_Machine_Learning_Lab/README.md

 I welcome contributions, feedback, and suggestions from the CS4172 community.
 If you find any improvements to the code, better approaches to problem-solving, or ways to optimize the reports, please feel free to open issues or submit pull requests.
 Together, we can build a robust resource for future CS4172 Machine Learning enthusiasts.

 ## Licensing
-Unless otherwise stated, the content in this repository is licensed under the appropriate open-source license (e.g., MIT License).
-The licensing details for each CS4172 assignment can be found in their respective directories.
+Unless otherwise stated, the content in this repository is licensed under the MIT License.

 Thank you for visiting the CS4172_Machine_Learning repository!
 I hope you find this resource informative and helpful.
 Let's embark on this exciting journey of machine learning in CS4172 together!